 What Is Boston College Known For?

 - The student loan default rate at Boston College is 2%, which is significantly lower than the national rate of 10.1%.
 That's a good sign that you may be able to pay off student loans easier than your peers at other schools can.

-- The highest degree offered at Boston College is the doctor's degree.
+- The highest award offered at Boston College is the doctor's degree.

 - In 2017-2018, 67% of the faculty were full-time.

 - After graduation, Boston College bachelor's degree recipients go on to jobs where they make $72,500 a year.
 That's 78% more than those who graduate from other schools.

 - The average Boston College student graduates in 4.1 years.
 That's better than the national average of 4.4 years.